ReviewNB/jupyterlab-gitplus/README.md

 - Create & push commits to GitHub from JupyterLab
 - Create GitHub pull request from JupyterLab

-In future it will,

-- Pull changes from GitHub
-- Let you switch/create branches locally
-- Let you resolve merge conflicts for Jupyter notebooks (without messing with underlying JSON)

 ## Demo

 ### Create GitHub Pull Request from JupyterLab